 Greater availability after-hours, on weekends, and during public holidays caters to anyone with a busy schedule or urgent medical needs outside traditional clinic hours.
 This can be especially important if your condition worsens after-hours or over the weekend, when some GP clinics are closed and the open ones experience higher demand,

-Being able to have your appointment from the comfort of your own home allows you to rest while sick and saves time spent traveling to and waiting at the doctor’s practice.
+Being able to have your appointment from the comfort of your own home allows you to rest while sick and saves time spent travelling to and waiting at the doctor’s practice.
 It can also play an important role if you have mobility issues.

 Often, it's easier to reschedule your appointment online if your plans change.
 You may avoid a cancellation fee charged at your GP clinic.